VytenisGie/authlox/README.md

 ## Installation

-1) In order to install Lumen 5 Entrust, just add the following to your composer.json.
+1) In order to install Authlox, just add the following to your composer.json.
 Then run `composer update`:

 ```json
 "auxtheias/authlox":"0.0.1"